 He started planting more and more trees on what used to be prairie lands.
-The trees now growing there include water, shumard and live oaks.
+The trees now growing there include water, Shumard, and live oaks.
 Loblolly pines, eastern red cedar, pecan, bald cypress, and sugarberry trees are also growing there.
 Understory trees like the yaupon thrive in this environment.
-The mixture has grown into a forested area attracting hundreds of species of birds.
-Some are migratory and others like the brown headed nuthatch and greater roadrunner live there permanently.
+The mixture has become a forested area attracting hundreds of species of birds.
+Some are migratory, and others like the brown-headed nuthatch and greater roadrunner live there permanently.

 Elmer Kleb must have been quite a character!
 He was reported to be somewhat of a recluse, never married or had children and lived there without indoor plumbing.

-His passion was for the outdoors and the farmlands were gradually transposed into what is seen there today.
+His passion was for the outdoors, and the farmlands gradually transposed into what is seen there today.

 Unfortunately as removed from the rest of the world as he seemed to be, Elmer neglected to pay his taxes.
-After amassing more than $150,000 in debt actions were taken by the court.
-Elmer Kleb had hoped to donate all of his land to the Audubon Society.
+After amassing more than $150,000 in debt, court actions commenced.
+Elmer Kleb had hoped to donate all of his lands to the Audubon Society.

-What ultimately happened is that some of the land was sold to pay off the debt.
+What ultimately happened is that some of the lands were sold to pay off the debt.
 With a helpful grant from the Texas Parks and Wildlife Department, Harris County purchased the property.
 Mr. Kleb was allowed to live there until his death.
 So all 90 years of his life he relished his surroundings and now we get to do the same on the 132 acres which remain.

 A sign inside of the Nature Center shows the following mammals to be living in Kleb Woods:

 - Nine-banded armadillo

 - Swamp rabbit